-- 1) All development proposals will be expected to adequately address potential flood risk resulting from the River Ouse, rising sea levels, groundwater and surface water run-off.

-- 2) Development proposals including roads and pathways must increase flood resilience throughout and around the town and surrounding communities.
-The use of permeable surfacing material for parking areas, hardstanding areas and paths will be required.
+- 2) Development proposals including roads and pathways should increase flood resilience throughout and around the town and surrounding communities.
+Wherever possible, development proposals should use permeable surfacing materials for parking areas, hardstanding areas and pathways.

-- 3) Development proposals must not increase the flood risk on adjacent areas of the town or up or down stream.
+- 3) Development proposals should not increase the flood risk on adjacent areas of the town or up or down stream.

 - 4) Sustainable Urban

 Drainage Systems (SUDS)

-will be expected to be

-incorporated into all new
+should be incorporated into

+new development proposals

+as described in the first

+paragraph of this policy

-development and into any
+and into any public realm

-public realm improvements.
+improvements.

 8.50 In Lewes, the River Ouse flood plain up and down stream is one of the most important factors protecting Lewes against flood risk, and the opportunities it presents for natural flood management should be protected.
 There was serious flooding in the town as recently as 2000, and some alleviation measures have been put in place since then.
+Policy PL3 (1) sets out the importance of maintaining flood resilience in the neighbourhood area.
+Plainly the policy cannot address the details of all potential developments that will arise within the neighbourhood plan period.
+In these circumstances it adopts a general approach, which will need to be applied by developers to the circumstances of both the site and the emerging proposal.
+In particular, it identifies four important factors which should be considered in the design of new development.
+Clearly different proposals will impact differently on any or all of the factors included in the policy.

-8.51 However numerous small developments can have, over time, a cumulative impact on urban drainage and increase the risk of surface water flooding.
+8.51 Policy PL3 (1) has been designed to address larger scale development and/or development that would materially add to discharge generally and into the River Ouse in particular.
+However, numerous small developments can have, over time, a cumulative impact on urban drainage and increase the risk of surface water flooding.
 The Environment Agency's Flood Strategy for Lewes, the EA River Ouse Catchment Flood Management Plan and the emerging Lewes Surface Water Management Plan should be referred to.